elm-messenger/messenger-manual/appendix.typ

 === `SOMChangeScene`

-*Definition.* `SOMChangeScene ( Maybe scenemsg ) String ( Maybe (Transition userdata) )`
 *Definition.* `SOMChangeScene ( Maybe scenemsg ) String`

-This message is used to change to another scene.
-Users need to provide the scene init data, the scene name, and the transition.
 This message is used to change to another scene.
 Users need to provide the scene init data, the scene name.

 === `SOMPlayAudio`